iron-software/IronXL-Examples/how-to/csharp-read-csv-file/README.md

 <p class="main-content__segment-title">Step 1</p>

-## 1. Setting Up IronXL
+## 1. Install the IronXL Library

-To employ IronXL for reading or manipulating CSV files in technologies like MVC, ASP.NET, or .NET Core, start by installing the library.
-Follow this simple guide:
+To begin using IronXL for reading CSV files in MVC, ASP.NET, or .NET Core, start by installing the library.
+Follow these instructions:

-* Navigate to the Project menu in Visual Studio
+* Open Visual Studio and go to the Project menu
 * Choose Manage NuGet Packages
-* Look up IronXL.Excel
+* Enter IronXL.Excel in the search bar
-* Proceed with the installation
+* Click Install

 <center>
   <div class="center-image-wrapper">